+- iv. student recognition programs.

-4. Inspection of Instructional Material
+- 4. Inspection of Instructional Material

 - a.
-Definition - i.
-The term "instructional materials" means instructional content that is provided to a student regardless of its format, printed or representational materials, audio-visual materials, and materials in electronic or digital formats (such as materials accessible through the Internet). - ii.
+Definition

+- ii.
 The term does not include academic tests or academic assessments. - b.
 Parents may inspect, upon their request, any instructional material used as part of their child's education curriculum. - c.
 Curriculum inspection requests must be made to the building principal in writing. - d.
-Building principals shall respond to inspection requests within a reasonable amount of time.

-5. Notification of Rights and Procedures
+Building principals shall respond to inspection requests within a reasonable amount of time. - 5.
+Notification of Rights and Procedures - a.
+The superintendent shall notify parents of:

-- a.
-The superintendent shall notify parents of: - i.
-This policy and its availability upon request from the office of the district; - ii.
-How to opt their child out of participation in activities as provided for in this policy; - iii.
-The approximate dates during the school year when a survey requesting personal information is scheduled or expected to be scheduled; and - iv.
-How to request access to any survey or other material described in this policy. - b.
-This notification shall be given to parents at least annually, at the beginning of the school year and within a reasonable period after any substantive change in this policy.
+i. this policy and its availability upon request from the office of the district; ii. how to opt their child out of participation in activities as provided for in this policy; iii. the approximate dates during the school year when a survey requesting personal information is scheduled or expected to be scheduled; and iv. how to request access to any survey or other material described in this policy.

+b.
+This notification shall be given to parents as least annually, at the beginning of the school year and within a reasonable period after any substantive change in this policy.